tweedegolf/embedded-workshop/lectures/mdbook/src/4_interrupts/4_usage/1_implications.md

 # What to take into account

+**Like multithreading**
-- Like multithreading but higher prio pre-empts lower prio.
+- ... but higher priority pre-empts lower priority code
 - Avoid non-reentrant function calls
 - Make ISR as short as possible
     - Use flags
     - Avoid locks
-- Dont forget to unpend interrupt
+- Don't forget to clear event